norfluxX/Docker-Java-WebApp-DevOps-Pipeline/README.md

 2. JDK8 & Maven 3.9 need to be installed in the tools section of Jenkins as this project is built using jdk8.
 3. **Deploy to Container** plugin also needs to be installed.
 Note - Not installed by default.
 4. SonarQube tool along with credentials/token to be configured in the Tools section of Jenkins.
-5. Docker credentials also should be configured in the Credentials section of Jenkins.
+5. Your personal/company's Docker hub credentials also should be configured in the Credentials section of Jenkins.

 Apache Tomcat configuration done in the docker file itself.
 ```